twisty147/Twisties-Cook-Book/README.md

 ### Color Justification

 **Color Meanings and Associations**
-- The choice of a Teal, white, and dark-grey colour scheme for the Twisties Cook Book is deliberate and serves several purposes:
+- The choice of a Teal, white, and dark-grey colour scheme for the **Twisties Cookbook** is deliberate and serves several purposes:

    -  Teal is often associated with freshness, balance, and tranquility, making it a suitable choice for a cookbook focused on healthy or innovative recipes.
 It evokes the colors of fresh herbs and vegetables, aligning well with a culinary theme.
 This shade can also represent creativity and innovation, suggesting that the cookbook offers fresh ideas and twists on traditional recipes.